IzabellaLopes/pokemon-card-catcher/README.md

 - [TinyPNG](https://tinypng.com/) To compress images

 - [Safeimagekit](https://safeimagekit.com/) To resize images and convert them to the webp format.

+- [Ezgif](https://ezgif.com/video-to-gif/) To convert video to gif to include in the Readme.md.

 - [Font Awesome](https://fontawesome.com/) - For the iconography on the website.